 It was about five minutes before eight in the morning when the cell phone ringer interrupted what would constitute as rush hour in St. George, Utah, a quaint high-desert community that is nestled between Zion National Park and the state’s border with Arizona and Nevada.

 A school customer of American Logistics, a taxi dispatch, management and routing company founded in early 2007, was calling sales rep Chris Thomas to point out that contracted drivers had dropped off students 12 minutes early for school — normally a sign of highly-efficient student transportation.

 But in this case, the morning’s service to a Phoenix-area school for troubled youth was a bit too capable, as the campus in question could not offer playground supervision by a teacher until exactly 8 a.m.
 The administrator asked Thomas if he could make sure the taxi driver could show up a few minutes later next time.

-Thomas explained to the customer that she’d have an answer by early morning.
-Exactly a half hour later, both the cab drivers in question were reminded of the strict drop-off policy and the school administrator was notified that the problem was resolved.
-The students’ parents were also contacted and informed their children would be picked up a couple of minutes later each morning.
+Thomas explained to the customer that she would have an answer by early morning.
+Exactly a half hour later, both of the cab drivers in question were reminded of the strict drop-off policy, and the school administrator was notified that the problem was resolved.
+The students’ parents were also contacted and informed their children would be picked up several minutes later each morning.
 Case closed.